AP-IT-GH/apaqe-docs/backend/api-readme.md

 - **Returns:** `{"data" : result}`

 ### Key components of saving images
+- Because this part is a bit more complicated here is some explaination.

 #### **Static file mounting**
 - The application mounts a directory named `sensor_images` to serve images via the `/images` URL path.
 This will then be accesible by the frontend.